 But always, Mr. Matthews said, there was an underlying objective: confessions.
 And Surratt, cold and calculating, had a goal, too — to be moved out of the Florida prison system, preferably to South Carolina’s, which he deemed superior.

-Despite Surratt’s upbringing in a well-to-do churchgoing family, media reports would later indicate that he had several brushes with the law, including breaking an Aliquippa police officer’s nose and molesting a boy in Virginia Beach.
+Despite Surratt’s upbringing in a well-to-do churchgoing family, media reports would later indicate that he had several brushes with the law, including breaking an Aliquippa police officer’s nose and molesting a 13-year-old boy in Virginia Beach.

 A background report on Surratt compiled by state police lists encounters with law enforcement back to 1958, when he was 17.
 It said he attacked a man with a pipe in 1964.
 The following year he was charged while in the Army with loitering and prowling, though the case was dismissed.
 He was charged with petty theft in California, arrested as a fugitive in Arizona, and racked up traffic violations in North Carolina.

 But there was no outward sign of the horrors to come.

 Surratt joined the Army in 1964 and trained as a chaplain.
 During his rape trial in Florida, he testified that he became a Green Beret and left the service on a hardship discharge after his father died in 1965.
 The next year he enlisted in the Marines and went to war, fighting in the Tet Offensive and receiving a Purple Heart.

 Surratt’s squad would accompany the team that manned a howitzer, targeting Viet Cong ground troops, Mr. Matthews said.

 One incident haunted Surratt.

 “This one particular night it was unusually dark, and they felt really uncomfortable.
 If ever something was gonna happen, it would be that night.
 They were all in their foxholes, and then they heard all kinds of noises coming over,” Mr. Matthews said Surratt told him.